allthroughthenight/allthroughthenight.github.io/_drafts/2022-01-11-what-i-learned-this-year.md

 Third year and third post, to follow up on [2019]({{site.baseurl}}/2020/01/20/what-i-learned-this-year.html) and [2020]({{site.baseurl}}/2021/01/11/what-i-learned-this-year.html).
 This year I restricted my reddit and hacker news access, nothing crazy, just a simple add-on.
 I could still check it the site, but definetly wanted to break the 'fridge check' kind of reflex.
-I think this might be the smallest post so far, but I think it'll be less about link collecting, and I'll have less to clean up for this post.
+I think this might be the smallest post so far, but I think it'll be less about link collecting, and I'll have less to clean up for this post. also write this to my self every year https://www.futureme.org/

 # Articles